AdobeDocs/experience-manager-cloud-manager.pt-BR/help/using/setting-up-project.md

 </settings>
 ```

-Por fim, consulte a ID do servidor dentro do arquivo `pom.xml`:
+E finalmente referencie a id do servidor dentro do arquivo `pom.xml`:

 ```xml
 <profiles>